Inevitable manifestation of wiggles in the expansion of the late Universe: Conclusion

-In our discussions we basically allowed wavelets to have quite a bit of freedom, apart from requiring them to be admissible and vanish outside of the interval $z=[0,z_*]$, see \cref{eq:int,eq:prereccond,eq:present}.
+In our discussions we allowed wavelets to have quite a bit of freedom, apart from requiring them to be admissible and vanish outside of the interval $z=[0,z_*]$, see \cref{eq:int,eq:prereccond,eq:present}.
 However, it can also be very useful to focus on various subsets of these wavelets.
-Namely, using arguments based on the history of the expansion of the universe and/or fundamental physics (also, these two can be related in a certain way through the putative theory of gravity), we can impose more conditions on them, thereby narrow down the extent of the family of cosmological models satisfying our conditions.
-For example, as we have already discussed to some extent, with regard to the kinematics of the universe, one may demand an ever expanding universe ($H(z)>0$) and/or a monotonically decreasing Hubble parameter ($\dot{H}(z)<0$) from beginning to the present, or, with regards to dynamics of the DE (supposing that GR is valid and the deviations are attributed to a dynamical DE fluid), one may demand a non-negative DE density ($\rho_{\rm DE}(z)\geq0$) at all times, or a non-negative DE inertial mass density corresponding to the null energy condition ($\varrho_{\rm DE}(z)\geq0$) at all times, or at least be cautious so that no instability problems are encountered.
-Indeed, DE fluids that leads to our example admissible wavelets, seem to easily violate the conventional energy conditions; namely, the EoS parameter crosses below minus unity and/or plus unity and even exhibits a pole/s in some cases; the DE inertial mass density, and even the DE density itself in some cases, cross below zero.
+Namely, using arguments based on the history of the expansion of the Universe and/or fundamental physics (also, these two can be related in a certain way through the putative theory of gravity), we can impose more conditions on them, and thereby narrow down the extent of the family of cosmological models satisfying our conditions.
+For example, as we have already discussed to some extent, with regard to the kinematics of the Universe, one may demand an ever expanding universe [$H(z)>0$] and/or a monotonically decreasing Hubble parameter [$\dot{H}(z)<0$] from beginning to the present, or, with regards to dynamics of the DE (supposing that GR is valid and the deviations are attributed to a dynamical DE fluid), one may demand a non-negative DE density [$\rho_{\rm DE}(z)\geq0$] at all times, or a non-negative DE inertial mass density corresponding to the null energy condition ($\varrho_{\rm DE}(z)\geq0$) at all times, or at least be cautious so that no instability problems are encountered.
+Indeed, DE fluids that lead to our example admissible wavelets, seem to easily violate the conventional energy conditions; namely, the EoS parameter crosses below minus unity and/or plus unity and even exhibits poles in some cases, moreover, these behaviours correspond to a DE inertial mass density that crosses below zero, and even a DE density that crosses below zero for the cases whose EoS parameter exhibits poles.
 Such violations are generally known to indicate possible instability issues in the DE fluid.
 One way out in this case, as we mentioned earlier, would be the possibility of deriving such dark energies from modified gravity theories as effective sources without causing some other instability problems.
-Employing the Parameterized Post-Friedmann (PPF) \cite{Hu:2008zd, Fang:2008sn} approach may also provide us with another way out, namely, the PPF discussed in \cite{Hu:2008zd, Fang:2008sn} may be used to placate the violent behaviors of the DE source, particularly to solve the instability issues related to the DE EoS parameter or make them less severe by pulling it towards the safer interval $[-1,1]$.
+Employing the parameterized post-Friedmann~\cite{Hu:2008zd, Fang:2008sn} approach may also provide us with another way out, namely, the parameterized post-Friedmann approach discussed in~\cite{Hu:2008zd, Fang:2008sn} may be used to placate the violent behaviors of the DE source, particularly to solve the instability issues related to the DE EoS parameter or make them less severe by pulling it towards the safer interval $[-1,1]$.
 This approach that replaces the condition of DE pressure perturbation with a smooth transition scale will help us understand the momentum density of the DE and other components on the large scale structure.
-We leave advantages of considering such reconstruction methods in relevance with the family of the DE models introduced in this paper for future consideration.
+We leave the advantages of considering such reconstruction methods in relevant to the family of the DE models introduced in this paper for future consideration.